-- Units of measurement: Report the mass fractions of the analytes and associated uncertainties in μg/kg; - Number of significant figures: Report the test results to 3 significant figures; - Reporting basis: Report the test results on "dry-mass basis"; - For each analyte, the mean value of at least three independent measurements, the expanded uncertainty of the mean value and the coverage factor (which gives a level of confidence of approximately 95 %) should be reported; and - > Participants should provide information about methods of analysis.
+- Units of measurement: Report the mass fractions of the analytes and associated uncertainties in mg/kg; - Number of significant figures: Report the test results to 3 significant figures; - Reporting basis: Report the test results on "dry-mass basis"; - For each analyte, the mean value of at least three independent measurements, the expanded uncertainty of the mean value and the coverage factor (which gives a level of confidence of approximately 95 %) should be reported; - Participants should provide information on the methods of analysis; and - For the determination of dry mass correction, a minimum of three separate portions (recommended size to be about 1 g each) of the sample shall be taken and placed over anhydrous calcium sulphate (DRIERITE®) in a desiccator at room temperature for a minimum of 20 days until a constant mass is reached.
+Dry mass correction shall be carried out at the same time as the test sample portions are to be analysed.

 Participants should be aware that any submitted results are considered final and accordingly such results and units should be thoroughly checked before submission.
-Participants should submit the Result Proforma electronically to GLHK (E-mail: ginseng2016@govtlab.gov.hk) on or before the deadline.
+Participants should submit the Result Proforma electronically to GLHK (E-mail: aplacpt.supplement@govtlab.gov.hk) on or before the deadline.
 Results submitted after the deadline will not be accepted.
 Participants are reminded that the ability to report results in the specified unit and within the given time scale are part of the proficiency test.